Introduction / History

 What are Their Beliefs?

 All of the Beja are Muslims; however, they practice what is known as "folk Islam."
-Their beliefs are interwoven with a rich variety of traditional superstitions.
+Their beliefs are interwoven with a rich variety of traditional beliefs.
 For example, they believe that men have the power to curse others by giving them the "evil eye."
 They also believe in wicked jinnis (spirits capable of taking on animal forms) and other invisible spirits.
 They believe that evil spirits can cause sickness, madness, and accidents.
 They have adopted many Islamic practices such as repeating prayers, but these prayers are not largely understood.

 What are Their Needs?